News & Views

 If the patent application meets the basic requirements for a patent and there are no other obstacles with respect to the patent application, the patent examiner of the FPRO will provide a communication of approval.
 However, if there are obstacles to the acceptance of the application based on the patent legislation, the patent examiner will issue an office action.
 After the applicant has responded to the office action, the patent examiner will review the submitted documents and continue the processing.

 After a patent has been granted by the FPRO, a nine-month opposition period begins within which anyone may file an opposition against the patent and attempt to revoke the patent.
 The opposition is filed in writing with the FPRO.
 The opposition may be filed, for instance, if the patent relates to an invention that does not meet the basic conditions for a patent.
 To be patentable, an innovation must be new, involve an inventive step, and be industrially applicable.
 As a result of the opposition proceedings, the patent may be revoked.
-The opposition may also be rejected or the patent can may be maintained as applied for or in an amended form.
+The opposition may also be rejected or the patent may be maintained as applied for or in an amended form.
 These decisions may be appealed to the Market Court.

 Appeal

-An applicant may appeal a final decision taken by the FPRO on a patent application if the decision is not in his their favour.
+An applicant may appeal a final decision taken by the FPRO on a patent application if the decision is not in their favour.
 A company who lodged an opposition may also appeal against a final decision taken by the patent authority.
 An appeal shall be lodged with the Market Court within 60 days of service of the FPRO decision.

 An appeal against a decision of the FPRO is handled by the Market Court.
 Preparation of an appeal begins in the Market Court when the Market Court receives the appeal.
 The extent of the appeal against the FPRO’s decision as well as the claims and their supporting grounds presented in the Market Court shall be determined in the preparation.
-In addition to these, the disputed and undisputed issues should be identified, and the evidence presented shall be determined.
+In addition to these, the disputed and undisputed issues should be identified and the evidence presented shall be determined.

-The Market Court on shall reserve the opposite party an opportunity to submit a written response within the time period set by the Market Court.
+The Market Court shall reserve the opposite party an opportunity to submit a written response within the time period set by the Market Court.
 The Market Court may, in its request for response, specify which issue the response is to address in particular.
-As a main rule, tThe Market Court shall also as a main rule request the register authority to submit its opinion within a time period set by the Market Court.
-An oral hearing may also be held in certain circumstances, even if the proceedings are generally held in writing written as a main rule.
+As a main rule, the Market Court shall also request the register authority to submit its opinion within a time period set by the Market Court.
+An oral hearing may also be held in certain circumstances, even if the proceedings are generally held in writing .

-A leave to appeal can may be granted if it is considered important for the application of the law in other similar cases or for the sake of consistency of case law to refer the matter to the Supreme Administrative Court.
-In addition, the leave of to appeal may be granted if there are special grounds for referring the matter to the Supreme Administrative Court due to a manifest error in the case, or if there are other serious grounds for granting a leave to appeal.
+A leave to appeal may be granted if it is considered important for the application of the law in other similar cases or for the sake of consistency of case law to refer the matter to the Supreme Administrative Court.
+In addition, the leave to appeal may be granted if there are special grounds for referring the matter to the Supreme Administrative Court due to a manifest error in the case, or if there are other serious grounds for granting a leave to appeal.

 Key Differences to Civil Patent Litigation